unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <?php print('"php:\/\/filter\/convert.base64-encode\/resource=index"');
 ```

 Awesome!
 We found the Local File Inclusion!
-At this point we can try to read anything, including the contents from the __exclusion.php__ web page!
+At this point we can try to read anything, including the contents from the __exception.php__ web page!

 <a href="/images/hh45.png"><img src="/images/hh45.png"></a>